Wolfram Alpha (also written WolframAlpha and Wolfram|Alpha) is an ‘answer engine (not a search engine) developed by Wolfram Research.

-It is an online service that answers factual queries directly by computing the answer from structured data, rather than providing a list of documents or web pages that might contain the solution as a regular search engine such as Google might.
+It is an online service that answers factual queries directly by computing the answer from structured data.
+Rather than providing a list of documents or web pages that contain the answer, as a regular search engine such as Google might.

 It was announced in March 2009 by British scientist Stephen Wolfram and was released to the public on May 15, 2009.

-Its usefulness for Siri users becomes clear when asking specific questions such as – How many days until Christmas?.
+Its usefulness for Siri users becomes clear when asking specific questions such as:

-Rather than return a list of search results in Google, Siri uses Wolfram Alpha to generate what it believes is the correct answer.
+Rather than return a list of Google search results, Siri uses Wolfram Alpha to generate what it believes is the correct answer.

-It’s not always entirely accurate, but as the service is developed, it will offer an incredibly quick and powerful way to get information.
+As the service develops further, it will offer a speedy and powerful way to get information.

 If you’re interested in exploring Wolfram Alpha further, they also provide a dedicated app for the iPhone and iPad which is available on the App Store.

 Join the newsletter to receive the latest updates in your inbox.